vultisig/verifier/testdata/plugin-smoke-test/README.md

 ## CI Integration

-This tool is used in `.github/workflows/plugin-smoke-tests.yaml` to automatically test all plugins whenever:
+This tool is used in GitHub Actions (`.github/workflows/plugin-smoke-tests.yaml`) to automatically test all plugins whenever:

 * `proposed.yaml` changes, or
 * the smoke test tool / workflow itself changes.